The Standing Committees' Jurisdiction

 301 F. The Committee on Public Affairs shall consist of a number of voting members to be determined by the chair of the board.
 A voting member serving on this committee shall also serve on one or more other standing committees.
 The Committee on Public Affairs shall assist the President in maintaining a positive relationship with the Governor, the North Carolina General Assembly, the United States Congress, and other governmental entities which affect the ability of the University to carry out its mission.
 The committee will review all state and federal policy priorities of the University.

-301 G. The Audit Committee shall consist of a number of voting members to be determined by the chair of the board.
-A voting member serving on this committee shall also serve on one or more other standing committees.
-The Audit Committee shall develop and maintain a system wide code of ethics, review annual and other audit reports of the constituent institutions and affiliated entities of the University, review a summary of the internal audit plans and work of the audit committees of the constituent institutions, review annual financial audit reports and management letters on University associated entities, meet with the State Auditor annually, and take such other actions as are necessary or appropriate to assure the integrity of the finances of the University.
+301 G. The Committee on Audit, Risk Management, and Compliance (CARMC) shall consist of a number of voting members to be determined by the chair of the board.
+The voting member serving on this committee shall also serve on one or more other standing committees.
+The CARMC shall recommend a committee charter for review and approval by the board, addressing the University's internal audit, enterprise risk management, and compliance functions; recommend for approval University-wide policies regarding internal audit, enterprise risk management, and compliance; review annual and other audit reports of the constituent institutions and UNC General Administration and affiliated entities; review a summary of the internal audit plans and work of the audit committees of the constituent institutions; review a summary of the annual financial audit reports and management letters on University major associated entities; meet with the State Auditor annually; and take such other actions as are necessary or appropriate to ensure that risks are identified and properly managed and to assure the integrity of the finances, operations, and controls of the University.